Common Mistakes Veterans Make When Filing VA Disability Claims

 VA forms can be confusing, and small errors can have big consequences.
 Veterans often rush through applications, leaving sections blank or providing incomplete information.
 The VA may interpret missing information in ways that hurt your claim.

 For example, on VA Form 21-526EZ (the main disability claim form), there's a section asking about your military occupational specialty and duties.
 Many veterans just write their job title without explaining specific tasks or exposures.
 This can be crucial for conditions like hearing loss, back injuries, or respiratory problems.
-Augustus Miles helps veterans complete these forms thoroughly to avoid costly oversights.
+Veterans who rush this section often undersell the functional impact of their duties — a detail that can matter at rating time.

 How to avoid this mistake: